ldv-klever/klever/docs/dev_env_model_specs.rst

   * - require
     - The object has *processes* and *actions* attributes.
       The latter lists actions required for this one.
-      Processes contains a map from process identifiers to True/False values that means inclusion or exclusion of these processes.
+      Processes contain a map from process identifiers to True/False values that means inclusion or exclusion of these processes.
       It is not necessary to include the identifier of the process which is a host to the action with the *require* attribute.
       Actions contain a map from process identifiers to corresponding lists of names of actions that are required.

       {"require": {"actions": {"c/p1": ["probe", "success"]}, "processes": {"c/p1": true}}}